iamnoah/writeCapture/README.md

   all scripts may have yet run after the HTML is injected.
 This means that if your script depends on all the scripts in the HTML having run, it should utilize the done() callback.

-* Because of the asynchronous loading, attempting to sanitize a second HTML fragment before the first is done can have undefined results.
-Use `sanitizeSerial` if you have multiple HTML fragments to load.

 * Scripts that assume that they are the last element in the document will probably not function properly.
 This is rare, but if a script is uncouth